kjell/mcn-2020-git-haiku/index.md

-An old pond
+Silent the old town
-as I take my darkening path
+The fragrant blossoms remain.
-and gazes at the moon.
+Stabs the darkness